 Under the Asset Guarantee Program (AGP), TARP commitments were used to support two institutions - BofA and Citigroup.
-OFS selected them because of the large number of illiquid assets they held at the time of the financial crisis and the severe impact that their failure would have had on the broader economy.
 BofA, however, ultimately decided not to participate in this program, and paid OFS a termination fee of \$276 million.
-In January 2009, OFS, the Federal Reserve, and the Federal Deposit Insurance Corporation (FDIC) agreed to share potential losses on a \$301 billion pool of Citigroup's covered assets.
-As a premium for the guarantee to Citigroup, OFS received \$4.0 billion of Citigroup preferred stock, which was reduced to \$1.8 billion upon early termination of the agreement.
+In January 2009, OFS, the Federal Reserve, and the Federal Deposit Insurance Corporation (FDIC) agreed to share potential losses on a \$301.0 billion pool of Citigroup's covered assets.
+As a premium for the guarantee to Citigroup, OFS received \$4.0 billion of Citigroup preferred stock, which was reduced by \$1.8 billion upon early termination of the agreement.
 OFS completed the wind-down of the AGP in February 2013, and received more than \$4.1 billion in proceeds from the AGP without disbursing any claim payments.